[STM32] - part 2 - Lets look inside!

 This schematic shows the full memory layout.
 Grey cells represent reserved memory - meaning, not to be used.
 Starting from the address 0x0000 0000 you can see the part of the memory called CODE.
 It’s broken down into smaller chunks.
 Among those chunks you will find a chunk called Flash memory.
 It starts at 0x0800 0000 and ends at 0x0801 0000.
 That would give a flash memory of 0x0001 0000 (65536 in decimal) which equals to 64KB (K = 1024).

 The next section is SRAM memory.
 According to the datasheet this one is 12KB.
-I will get into more detail in the future but this part of the memory is used during runtime.
+I will get into more detail in the future but this part of the memory is used to store data runtime.
 When the processor is powered off, code and data resides in flash memory, but when you start the processor it goes through a reset interrupt handler - small code written in Assembler which sets everything up by copying data from FLASH to SRAM (it also does other stuff like setting up the stack pointer address but we will get into it later).

-There isn’t much more in the memory… Just a bunch of reserved space (what’s there I wonder… anything? nothing?
-1).
+There isn’t much more in the memory… Just a bunch of reserved space (what’s there I wonder… anything? nothing?1).
 There is also this ARM fundament I was writing about - ARM Cortex-M4 with FPU Internal Peripherals… because as I have said:

 Everything comes down to memory.
 Processors just read and write from and to memory.